What We Do

 A Pure Woman

-Local writer Christopher Nicholson’s novel Winter has been adapted for the stage by Simon Reade and we just had to help his production company, Poonamallee, take it on tour – after all, some of the key events in the play take place in our very own venue, Dorchester Corn Exchange.
-You can watch a trailer for the play at https://vimeo.com/270063966 or find out more about the whole project at www.apurewoman.co.uk
+Local writer Christopher Nicholson’s novel Winter was adapted for the stage by Simon Reade and we helped his production company, Poonamallee, take it on tour – after all, some of the key events in the play take place in our very own venue, Dorchester Corn Exchange.
+You can watch a trailer for the play at https://vimeo.com/270063966

 Apollo – One Giant Leap